lmorchard/blog.decafbad.com/_posts/2008-07-03-getting-laconica-up-and-running.markdown

 ---
 *Update, 30 Sep 2008*:

-**You don't want to follow the directions on this pageâ€”instead, leave this page and read this:**
+**You don't want to follow the directions on this page—instead, leave this page and read this:**

 [http://laconi.ca/darcs/README](http://laconi.ca/darcs/README)